mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 Below you could find a few takeaways from the sessions:

-* Companies like Spotify, Palo Alto Networks or Twitter develop custom, fully managed, declarative layer on top of Apache Beam.
+* Companies like Spotify, Palo Alto Networks or Twitter develop custom, fully managed, declarative layers on top of Apache Beam.
 To run thousands of data pipelines without coding and excessive operations.
 * Streaming pipelines are sexy but much more expensive (and complex) than batch pipelines.
 * Use existing tools like [PerfKit](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) for performance/cost evaluation.